-Not ready for GDPR?
-Ask us about www.trust-hub.com,
+Still not ready for the GDPR (really??)?
+Ask us about

 By the way, we have noticed that sometimes the links we compile above have registration/paywall information inserted between the referenced site and you.
 At the time we compose these emails there are no such distractions so we can only assume sites randomly impose registration/payment requirements on links to them.
 We apologise in advance as my intention is to give you all untrammelled access to this information.

 (Incidentally, and for those outside the UK (or in the UK but without televisions), BONG! is a reference to the main evening TV news in the UK, on which headlines are read out between strikes (bongs) of the now-silent Big Ben, the bell in the Elizabeth Tower (renamed from the Clock Tower in honour of the Queen's Diamond Jubilee) at the Palace of Westminster.
 (You can thank a particularly persistent pedant early on in the life of the BONG! for this rather precise explanation.)

 ©️ 2016-8 | The Maas Consulting Group Ltd

 The Maas Consulting Group is led by Jonathan Maas, a renowned paper and electronic discovery/disclosure veteran with an unparalleled 36 years experience in the field: 28 years in international law firms and eight years in international consultancies.
 Jonathan speaks and writes on the subject widely and has been involved in developing civil procedure in England & Wales to respond to the modern demands of litigating in the digital age.